wiredimpact/wired-impact-volunteer-management/README.txt

 1. Click “Opportunities” from the Volunteer Management menu
 1. Find the opportunity you need to remove the volunteer from
 1. Click the opportunity to edit
-1. Scroll down to the RSVP list, find the volunteer’s name and click “Remove RSVP”
+1. Scroll down to the RSVP list, find the volunteers name and click “Remove RSVP”
 1. Confirm their removal by clicking the blue “Remove RSVP” button

 = How do I create a recurring opportunity? =